madrilene/lenesaile.com/src/en/blog/2022-11-19-first-website.md

 Back then, everything was done with "hacks".
 WordPress was a pure blogging platform, and if you wanted to make some kind of CMS out of it, you had to do a lot of fiddling around.

-There wasn't much semantics back then, but all those divs really were a big step up from the table layouts that were still ubiquitous back then.
+There wasn't much semantics back then, but all those divs really were a big step up from the table layouts.

 I had built the main menu like this at that time: